High Court of Tanzania

 July 1999

-Failure to furnish particulars and filing an amended plaint without leave led to dismissal with costs.
+Failure to comply with a court order and filing an amended plaint without leave justified dismissal with costs.

 30 July 1999